ohmori7/kcn/README.md

 ================================================================================
     First of all, build KCN binaries, and install them as follows.

+	1. install curl on *BSD* or libcurl on Linux.
+	2. install jansson.
-	1. extract kcn-x.x.x.tar.gz, and move to extracted directry.
+	3. extract kcn-x.x.x.tar.gz, and move to extracted directry.
 	  % tar xfz kcn-x.x.x.tar.gz
 	  % cd kcn-x.x.x
-	2. If you check out source codes by git, please read ``Tips for build failures due to autoconf tools'' section in this document.
+	4. If you check out source codes by git, please read ``Tips for build failures due to autoconf tools'' section in this document.
-	3. run ``configure'' script.
+	5. run ``configure'' script.
 	  % ./configure
-	4. build KCN binaries.
+	6. build KCN binaries.
 	  % make
-	5. install KCN binaries.
+	7. install KCN binaries.
 	  % sudo make install

 When you need to specify other options for ``configure'' script, please consult